sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-mysql.rst

 Datasets
 --------

-When you open any application, all existing datasets specific to the application are displayed in the Datasets tab.
+When you open any application, all existing datasets specific to the application are displayed in the Datasets Tab.

 .. figure:: ../../_assets/tutorials/dataset/DatasetsDetails.png
    :alt: Dataset